How To Install WSL2 on Windows 10/11

 * Ubuntu Running 2

 VERSION 2 confirms WSL2.
-If it shows VERSION 1, convert it:
+If it shows VERSION 1, convert it — this takes 5–30 minutes and shows percentage progress.
+Do not close the PowerShell window during conversion:

 wsl --set-version Ubuntu 2

-Open Notepad and create a file at C:\Users\YourUsername\.wslconfig with this content:
+Open Notepad and save the file as C:\Users\YourUsername\.wslconfig with this content — adjust values for your system:

 [wsl2]